ADGEfficiency/programming-resources/fundamentals/programming.md

 ## Testing

-**An executable form of documentation**
+**Testing is an executable form of documentation**
 - tests can express functionality of the code to the reader
+- also a check for program correctness (or rather, lack of incorrectness - you can't check if a program is correct :)

 Examples
-- use inline assert statements - they are low overhead and tells reader what has to happen
+- use inline assert statements (`assert train.shape[0] < test.shape[0]`) - they are low overhead and tells reader what has to happen
 - unit tests
 - integration tests
 - system tests

-Focus tests on code that is touched a lot / is important / changes a lot
+**Focus tests on code that is touched a lot / is important / changes a lot**

-Organize tests as scenarios that use multiple parts of the code
+- organize tests as scenarios that use multiple parts of the code

 *Further reading*
 - [teaching-monolith/test-driven-development](https://github.com/ADGEfficiency/teaching-monolith/tree/master/test-driven-development)